I am not at all surprised at the problems you encountered

 Hello!
 This is Lena from Berlin/Germany.
 I would like to know more about your actions and your work in Cyprus.
 I would like to make a practical training for some weeks and work with your group.
 The reason why I am interested in the environmental issues especially in Cyprus is because I have studied last year at the UCY

 in Nicosia.
 So please give me some information!
 My mail- address: Lena1979ATgmx.de

 Could you supply us with the information about Greenpeace in Cyprus.
 We would like to write an article about your activity for Russian newspaper “Vestnik Kipra” published in Cyprus.

 I HAVE JUST BEEN LOOKING AT YOUR ARCHIVE AND HAVE NOTICED THAT THERE HAS BEEN NO COMMENTS SINCE END OF 2000, DO YOU

 IF NOT PLEASE CAN YOU TELL ME WHERE I CAN SEND THEM SO THAT THEY WILL BE READ OR CAN YOU FORWARD THIS COMMENT ON THE APPROPRIATE PERSONS.

 I'M WONDERING WHAT KIND OF RECYCLING FACILITIES CYPRUS HAS, FOR ANY KIND OF MATERIAL THAT CAN BE RECYCLED AS I AM NOW LIVING IN CYPRUS AND WOULD LIKE TO RECYCLE.

-As he told me he will like to introduse this product in cyprus but due to the slow motion of the governement officials in matters of environment will prefer not to ,though he tall me that they have condact tests here in cyprus with ipiresia perivallontos and they where really incrediple.
+As he told me he will like to introduce this product in Cyprus but due to the slow motion of the

 his tel no :99 416646